knowledge center

 6. Hunting instinct

 Dogs are born hunters and it is this instinct which makes them chase their tails and if and when they finally catch hold of it to chew on their tails.
-However, as a pet owner, you should remember that while tail chasing is not dangerous for your dog but chewing his tail is.
+However, as a pet owner, you should remember that while tail chasing is not dangerous for your dog but biting his tail is.
 So make efforts to stop this behaviour by getting your dog to wear a collar.

 7. Compulsive behaviour